apexfarm/ApexDatabaseContext/README.md

 ### Singleton Context

-Please instantiate the IDBContext as a singleton, so it can be shared among service classes, trigger handlers etc. In the real world there is complexity around the order of DML invocation, such as the following classes can invoke DML statements in the following order:
+Please instantiate the IDBContext as a singleton, so it can be shared among service classes, trigger handlers etc. In the real world there is complexity around the order of DML invocation, such as the following classes can invoke DML statements in arbitrary orders:

 ```
 1. Controller Class => 2.
 Service Class => 3.
 ProcessBuilder => 4.
 Trigger => 5.
 Service Class
 ```

+With a singleton we can track the order of DML invocations provided by developers.

 ### Child Contexts